The Green World Trust have been in existence for

 we are also very involved with the imminent and long-term

-melting of the Polar ice-caps.
+problems of the local area.
 We firmly support the

-and Aberthaw so that it can be used to protect the
+Minehead and Aberthaw.
+This could be used to protect

-of providing as much electrical generating power as
+as much electrical generating power as 4-5 nuclear

-the need for the use of the dwindling supply of Uranium
+for the use of the dwindling supply of Uranium, without

 Other works that we have been involved with include